Jasminehh/doodle_image_recognition_CNN/README.md

 ![](image/parameters.png)

 #### Distribution for the Combination of the Hyperparameters
 Figure 10 shows the distribution for the combination of the hyper-parameter used in the Bayesian optimization.
 Learning rate follows a gaussian distribution.
-The larger number of dense layers and the larger number of dense nodes for each layer improves the model validation accuracy.
+The larger number of dense layers and the larger number of dense nodes for each layer improve the model validation accuracy.

 ![](image/cnn_scatter_gp.png)
 <p align="center">